-Head coach Samantha “Sam” Kszepka is entering her fifth year at the helm of the Eagle softball program.
+Head coach Samantha “Sam” Kszepka is entering her sixth year at the helm of the Eagle softball program.
 She made waves in the Landmark Conference during her inaugural season, leading the Eagles to the postseason for the first time since 2010.
 Under Kszepka in 2013, Juniata finished with a 4-6 record against Landmark opponents, double the wins of the previous two seasons combined.
 She also led the Eagles to their first win over Moravian College in the Landmark tournament and advanced to the conference semifinals.

 Kszepka encourages all-around success in her student-athletes.
 Five Eagles were named National Fastpitch Coaches Association (NFCA) All-America Scholar-Athletes, four were placed on the Landmark Academic Honor Roll, while others picked up all-conference and player of the week honors.

 A former All-American, Kszepka was a longtime collegiate assistant coach with stints at both Division I and Division III institutions.
 She most recently served as an assistant coach at Bucknell University for the 2009 through 2012 seasons, where she worked with all facets of the program including recruiting; designing workouts for the Bison pitchers, catchers, and hitters; and educating players on game situation strategy with the use of scouting reports.

 During her time at Bucknell, Kszepka helped guide Bison softball to the 2010 Patriot League championship – the first in program history – and coached Patriot League Rookie of the Year and Tournament MVP pitcher Alex MacLean.